webdenim/material-components-kit/_pages/introduction.md

 </div>
 {% endsnippet %}

-If you're new to MDC-Web, that's okay!
+If you're new to MDC Web, that's okay!
 Here's the detailed documentation for using Material Components Kit in your project.

 ## Features